-The Empire Program provides holistic before and after-school programming at each district elementary school that balances family need and student interest while striving towards improving academic achievement, developing social and emotional wellness skills and developing a sense of connectedness within the Monticello community with partnerships inclusive of the Boys and Girls Club and Cornell Cooperative Extension.
+The Empire Program provides holistic after-school programming at each district elementary school that balances family need and student interest while striving towards improving academic achievement, developing social and emotional wellness skills and developing a sense of connectedness within the Monticello community with partnerships inclusive of the Boys and Girls Club and Cornell Cooperative Extension.

 Social & Emotional Wellness (SEW)

 The Emma C. Chase Elementary School recognizes that social, emotional and behavioral issues can impact learning and academic performance.

 To further support student success, the school has a Social Emotional Wellness (SEW) Facilitator to assist in identifying and meeting students’ social, emotional and physical needs.

 As SEW Facilitator, Mrs. Maryann Swensen plays a critical role in supporting the school in the implementation of a wellness regime that focuses on the whole child, whole school and whole community.
 As the SEW facilitator, Mrs. Swensen conducts a push-in program in all fourteen Chase Elementary School classrooms on a four-day rotation.
 She teaches lessons on social emotional wellness, which address topics such as identifying feelings and appropriate expression, social skills, teamwork, empathy, compassion, anti-bullying and respect.
 She also incorporates yoga and mindfulness activities into her lessons as a way to teach our students strategies to self-calm, focus, and become more in tune with their bodies and emotions.
 Each teacher participates with Mrs. Swensen in her lessons.